top of page

 Nicole Bronson - 5th Grade Teacher

-I began teaching at Pioneer School in 2006.
-It has been an exciting and joyful learning environment to work in!
-I love the small class-size, the community of families and the spirit of creativity that Pioneer embodies.
+“It has been an exciting and joyful learning environment to work in!
+I love the small class-size, the community of families, and the spirit of creativity that Pioneer embodies.
 We work very hard and get the most out of everything we do.
-Our school is truly a place that promotes the ideal of a scholar and nourishment of the whole child.
+Our school is truly a place that promotes the ideal of a scholar and nourishment of the whole child.”
+Over the years, Nicole and Betty have taken 4th/5th grade classes on many multi-day, adventurous, and immersive learning excursions to bring topic studies to life.
+Under Nicole’s guidance, students have visited Mount St. Helens, the Washington Coast, the Washington State Capitol, Hells Gate State Park, Mount Rainier National Park, Ginkgo Petrified Forest, the Washington State History Museum, Point Defiance Zoo, Yellowstone National Park and other destinations.

-I have a daughter and son that both grew up and graduated from Pioneer School.
-I am grateful that my own children have had the unique and enriching opportunity to be Pioneer students for the first ten years of their lives.
-Ms. Betty and I have taken my 4th/5th grade classes on many multi-day, adventurous, and immersive learning excursions over the years to bring our topic studies to life.
-We have ventured to Mt.
-Saint Helens, the Washington coast, the State Capitol, Hell’s Gate, Mt.
-Rainier National Park, Ginkgo Petrified Forest, the Washington State History Museum, Point Defiance Zoo, and Yellowstone National Park.
-And believe it or not, that’s the short list!
-Pioneer School is an unmatched learning environment that sparks and nurtures curiosity and life-long learning in the young student!
+Nicole has a daughter and son who both grew up and graduated from Pioneer.
+She is grateful that her own children had the unique and enriching opportunity to be Pioneer students for the first 10 years of their lives.
+“Pioneer School is an unmatched learning environment that sparks and nurtures curiosity and life-long learning in the young student!”

 Support Staff